LukasForst/BSY/bonus/README.md

 <Grinch> Look for presents to get instructions for stage 4!	*
 *****************************************************************
 ```
+Uff... not gonna lie, that was a tough one.

 ## Stage 4
+This time, the instructions were easy to find.
 ```
 grace@grinchLair:~$ cat Stocking
 For Final stage (Stage 4) you should desing and implement a C&C bot using the github repo/github gist(https://gist.github.com/).